Seven metrics to measure the ROI of content marketing

 The most widely used is undoubtedly Google Analytics, but we can explore other options: what matters, in measuring web traffic, is being able to evaluate several aspects, including:

-These information are valuable to make decisions about what to do: for example, if the overall traffic of the site is low, it means that the first step should be to promote content, to do by using traffic source information to identify the communication channels that bring more users to the site, so as to take advantage of these channels in future content promotion campaigns.
+This information is valuable to make decisions about what to do: for example, if the overall traffic of the site is low, it means that the first step should be to promote content, to do by using traffic source information to identify the communication channels that bring more users to the site, so as to take advantage of these channels in future content promotion campaigns.

 Although web traffic can show the success of content marketing efforts, it has its limits and therefore cannot be used as a single benchmark: to simplify, site traffic may vary due to variables such as changes in SEO trends, website updates, promotional offers and holidays and so on.